woopelderly/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 If the Visual Studio Extension feed is hosted internally, this will also allow your team to access the packages in an offline environment.

-This article will run through a standard example scenario of a company, Kramerica, configuring ProGet to create a feed that acts as a private Visual Studio Extension gallery for a team using either Visual Studio and Visual Studio Code to access and consume a curated selection of Visual Studio Extension packages.
+This article will run through a standard example scenario of a company, Kramerica, configuring ProGet to create a feed that acts as a private Visual Studio Extension gallery for a team using either Visual Studio or Visual Studio Code to access and consume a curated selection of Visual Studio Extension packages.
 This configuration would also allow the feed to be used offline.

-## Step 1: Creating and Naming a New Feeds
+## Step 1: Creating and Naming a New Feed

 The first thing we need to do is create a "Visual Studio Extension" feed.
 We start by selecting "Feeds" and "Create New Feed".